Reading Time: 3 minutes

 You can also measure the speed of your site with these tools.

-It is important to start working on reducing the INP of our website through the strategies described in this article, using the tools available for measuring INP and testing the website performance on different devices and internet connections.
+It is critical to begin working on lowering our website’s INP using strategies, and tools for measuring INP, and testing website performance on various devices and internet connections.
 Only in this way can we improve the user experience and achieve our business goals.

 Is your site slow?

-If you have taken one of the speed tests that we have recommended in this article and your site is slow and/or underperforming, contact us.
+If you have run one of the speed tests and your site is slow and/or underperforming, please contact us.

 siteweb-speed